Opioid Addiction: Signs, Symptoms, and Treatment

 Medication-assisted treatment (MAT) is also a treatment option for those with opioid use disorder.
 This type of care includes a combination of addiction treatment medications and counseling to provide comprehensive treatment.
 Some of the medications commonly used are methadone, buprenorphine, naltrexone, and Suboxone.

-Research has shown that these medications are very effective in helping people recover from an opioid addiction.7 They can help reduce cravings for opioids, block the euphoric effects of the drug, and alleviate protracted withdrawal symptoms.
+Research has shown that these medications are effective in helping people recover from an opioid addiction.7 They can help reduce cravings for opioids, block the euphoric effects of the drug, and alleviate withdrawal symptoms.
 Many people receive long-term methadone maintenance to manage their opioid addiction.

 Aftercare and Ongoing Support